 - Trouble controlling limb, loss of balance

 - Shooting Pains

 The sciatic nerve begins in the bottom of the sacrum, the triangularly shaped bone just above the buttocks.
 When the associated muscles become tightened such as the piriformis and glutes, they can compress the nerve causing pain and discomfort.

 Nerve Compression: The sciatic nerve can also become compressed as a result of vertebrae becoming misaligned- this may produce disc herniation where the improperly positioned disc applies pressure to the sciatic nerve, causing pain.
 If you are experiencing pain down the back of your legs, pain predominantly along one side of the buttocks, possible burning, numbness and tingling, pain that makes it difficult to stand in one position or stand for prolonged periods of time, low back pain or discomfort or your legs give out while you walk, you may be experiencing pain due to sciatic nerve compression.

 Spondylolisthesis: Sciatica can also be caused by spondylolisthesis.
-This condition occurs when one vertebral body falls out of place forward on the one below it as a result of a small fracture in a piece of bone that connects the two joints on the back side of the spinal column.
-If this is your cause of sciatica you may notice a lower back sway as well as chronically tight hamstring muscles.
+This condition occurs when one vertebrae body falls out of place forward on the one below it as a result of a small fracture in a piece of bone that connects the two joints on the back side of the spinal column.
+If this is the cause of your sciatica you may notice a lower back sway as well as chronically tight hamstring muscles.
 If you find relief while seated or resting in a reclined position, this may be the cause of your sciatic pain.
-It is common that hamstrings will also be very tight and you may notice a sway to your low back.
-If you feel relief when sitting or in a reclined position, this may be your cause of sciatica.
+It is common that hamstrings will be very tight and you may notice a sway to your low back.
+If you experience pain relief when sitting or in a reclined position, this condition may be the cause of your sciatica.